Navy Federal Credit Union personal loans review

 Am I eligible for a loan?

 To get the best APR on a personal loan, good to excellent credit is recommended.
-NFCU also allows cosigners to aid individuals with less-than-perfect credit.
-You can even apply for a secured loan to help you build your score.
+NFCU allows coapplicants to aid individuals with less-than-perfect credit.
+You can also apply for a secured loan to help you build your score.

 To apply, you must: